bundickm/AWS_Cloud_Foundations_Study_Materials/Module 4 Notes.md

 - Different from an IAM user: Not uniquely associated with one person, intended to be assumable by a person, application, or service
 - Role provides temporary security credentials

+**Principle of Least Privilege:** The practice of limiting access rights for users to the bare minimum permissions they need to perform their work.
+Under POLP, users are granted permission to read, write or execute only the files or resources they need to do their jobs

 <br/>

 ## Section 3: Securing a New AWS Account